-During the years ended December 31, 2017, 2016 and 2015, we paid \$20.7 million, \$20.6 million and \$23.5 million, respectively, to Hudson News Distributors, LLC and Hudson RPM Distributors, LLC, which are entities controlled by Mr. James Cohen, for the supply of magazines and other periodicals.
+During the years ended December 31, 2018, 2017 and 2016, we paid \$18.9 million, \$20.7 million and \$20.6 million, respectively, to Hudson News Distributors, LLC and Hudson RPM Distributors, LLC, which are entities controlled by Mr. James Cohen, for the supply of magazines and other periodicals.
 We do not have a long-term distribution contract with these entities, but we expect to continue purchasing magazines and other periodicals from them.
 Mr. Cohen is the former controlling shareholder of our business, is a current shareholder of Dufry and a member of a group of shareholders that hold or control approximately 20% of Dufry's issued and outstanding shares, and was a member of Dufry's board of directors from 2009 until April 2016.
-Mr. Cohen is invited to attend meetings of Dufry's board of directors as a quest of the chairman from time to time.
+Mr. Cohen is invited to attend meetings of

+Dufry's board of directors as a guest of the chairman from time to time.
+Mr. Cohen is a Deputy Chairman of the board of directors of the Company.

-We have subleased to Hudson Media, Inc., a company controlled by Mr. Cohen and his family, approximately 2,000 usable square feet, and provide office services, at our offices in East Rutherford, New Jersey, pursuant to an agreement entered into between Hudson Group Holdings, Inc. and Hudson Media, Inc. prior to our acquisition by Dufry.
-In connection therewith, Hudson Media, Inc. has paid approximately \$16,800 annually in rent to us for each of the years ended December 31, 2017, 2016 and 2015.
-In addition, Hudson Media, Inc. currently occupies an additional area of approximately 2,000 usable square feet at no additional charge.
-Pursuant to a termination agreement, as amended, between the parties, Hudson Media, Inc. agreed to vacate the space it occupies in our offices, but had not done so as of the date of this annual report.
+Through August 2018, we subleased to Hudson Media, Inc., a company controlled by Mr. Cohen and his family, approximately 2,000 usable square feet, and provide office services, at our offices in East Rutherford, New Jersey, pursuant to an agreement entered into between Hudson Group Holdings, Inc. and Hudson Media, Inc. prior to our acquisition by Dufry.
+In connection therewith, Hudson Media, Inc. paid approximately \$16,800 annually in rent to us for the use of such space.
+In addition, Hudson Media, Inc. occupied an additional area of approximately 2,000 usable square feet at no additional charge.
+In August 2018, Hudson Media, Inc. vacated all such space in our offices and the sublease terminated.

 In addition, in connection with the sale of their interests in our business, entities affiliated with Mr. Cohen entered into a Trademark Co-Existence Agreement (the "TCEA") with us in 2008 (prior to Dufry's acquisition of us later that year).
 The TCEA granted us the exclusive ownership of certain trademarks (Hudson News, Hudson Group, Hudson Booksellers, Hudson Group Retail Specialists, Hudson, the "Retail Marks"), which we have subsequently transferred to Dufry, and the entities affiliated with Mr. Cohen exclusive ownership of certain other marks (Hudson News Distributors, Hudson RPM Distributors, Magazine Distributors, the "Wholesale Marks").
-We may not use the Wholesale Marks in connection with any distribution business, and the entities affiliated with Mr. Cohen may not use the Wholesale Marks in connection with any retail business.
-However, entities affiliated with Mr. Cohen may use other names and marks containing the terms "Hudson" or "Hudson News" in conjunction with the word or words "distributors," "distribution," "wholesale" and/or other words that clearly identify or reference the distribution business.
+We may not use the Wholesale Marks in connection with any distribution business, and the entities affiliated with Mr. Cohen may use other names and marks containing the terms "Hudson" or "Hudson News" in conjunction with the word or words "distributors," "distribution," "wholesale" and/or other words that clearly identify or reference the distribution business.
 Each party also agreed not to apply for any related mark in the other's sphere of operations.
 The term of the TCEA is indefinite and runs until terminated by mutual written agreement.